Fed raises key rate by a half-point in bid to tame inflation

-The Fed also announced that it will start reducing its huge $9 trillion balance sheet, which consists mainly of Treasury and mortgage bonds.
-Those holdings more than doubled after the pandemic recession hit as the Fed bought trillions in bonds to try to hold down long-term borrowing rates.
-Reducing the Fed’s holdings will have the effect of further raising loan costs throughout the economy.
+The Fed also announced that it will start reducing its huge $9 trillion balance sheet, made up mainly of Treasury and mortgage bonds.
+Reducing those holdings will have the effect of further raising borrowing costs throughout the economy.

-All told, the Fed’s credit tightening will likely mean higher loan rates for many consumers and businesses over time, including for mortgages, credit cards and auto loans.

-Speaking at a news conference Wednesday, Chair Jerome Powell made clear that further large rate hikes are coming.
+Speaking at a news conference after the Fed's latest meeting, Chair Jerome Powell took the unusual step of saying the central bank's officials understood the financial pain that high inflation is causing ordinary Americans.
+But Powell stressed that the Fed is sharply raising rates for that very reason — to rein in high inflation, sustain the economy's health and ease the stress that millions of households are facing.

 People are also reading…

-“There is a broad sense on the committee," he said, referring to the Fed, "that additional (half-point) increases should be on the table in the next couple of meetings.”
+“Inflation is much too high," he said, “and we understand the hardship it is causing.”

 With prices for food, energy and consumer goods accelerating, the Fed’s goal is to cool spending — and economic growth — by making it more expensive for individuals and businesses to borrow.
-The central bank hopes that higher borrowing costs will slow spending enough to tame inflation yet not so much as to cause a recession.
+The central bank hopes that higher costs for mortgages, credit cards and auto loans will slow spending enough to tame inflation yet not so much as to cause a recession.

 It will be a delicate balancing act.
 The Fed has endured widespread criticism that it was too slow to start tightening credit, and many economists are skeptical that it can avoid causing a recession.

+But he also sought to downplay any speculation that the Fed might be considering a rate hike as high as three-quarters of a percentage point.

+“A (three-quarters of a point) hike is not something that the committee is actively considering,” he said — a remark that caused stock indexes to jump.
+Before he spoke, the Dow Jones Industrial Average was up only modestly.
+By the close of trading, the Dow had soared 930 points, or 2.8% — its best single-day gain since May 2020.

-In their statement Wednesday, the central bank's policymakers said they are “highly attentive to inflation risks.”
-The statement also noted that Russia’s invasion of Ukraine is worsening inflation pressures by raising oil and food prices.
-It added that “COVID-related lockdowns in China are likely to exacerbate supply chain disruptions,” which could further boost inflation.
+In their statement, the central bank's policymakers noted that Russia’s invasion of Ukraine is worsening inflation pressures by raising oil and food prices.
+It added that “COVID-related lockdowns in China are likely to exacerbate supply chain disruptions,” which could further boost prices.

-Inflation, according to the Fed's preferred gauge, reached 6.6% last month, the highest point in four decades.
-Inflation has been accelerated by a combination of robust consumer spending, chronic supply bottlenecks and sharply higher gas and food prices, exacerbated by Russia's war against Ukraine.
+Inflation, according to the Fed's preferred gauge, reached 6.6% last month, the highest in four decades.
+It has been accelerated by a combination of robust consumer spending, chronic supply bottlenecks and sharply higher gas and food prices.

-Starting June 1, the Fed said it would allow up to $48 billion in bonds to mature without replacing them, a pace that would reach $95 billion by September.
+Starting June 1, the Fed said it would allow up to $48 billion in bonds to mature without replacing them for three months, then shift to $95 billion by September.
 At September's pace, its balance sheet would shrink by about $1 trillion a year.
+The balance sheet more than doubled after the pandemic recession hit as the Fed bought trillions in bonds to try to hold down long-term borrowing rates.

-Powell has said he wants to quickly raise the Fed’s rate to a level that neither stimulates nor restrains economic growth.
-Fed officials have suggested that they will reach that point, which the Fed says is about 2.4%, by year’s end.
+At the news conference, Powell said the Fed wants to “expeditiously" raise its key rate to a level that neither stimulates nor restrains economic growth, which the Fed has said is about 2.4%.
+The central bank's policymakers have suggested that they will reach that point by year's end.

+Once the rate reaches that level, Powell said that “if we do believe that it's appropriate” to raise their short-term rate further, to a level that would restrict growth, “we won't hesitate.”

+Economists warn that some of the factors fueling inflation — notably, shortages of supplies and workers — are outside the Fed's ability to solve.

 The Fed’s credit tightening is already having some effect on the economy.
 Sales of existing homes sank 2.7% from February to March, reflecting a surge in mortgage rates related, in part, to the Fed’s planned rate hikes.
 The average rate on a 30-year mortgage has jumped 2 percentage points just since the start of the year, to 5.1%.

-Yet by most measures, the overall economy remains healthy.
-This is especially true of the U.S. job market: Hiring is strong, layoffs are few, unemployment is near a five-decade low and the number of job openings has reached a record high.

-Powell has pointed to the widespread availability of jobs as evidence that the labor market is tight – “to an unhealthy level” that would tend to fuel inflation.
-The Fed char is betting that higher rates can reduce those openings, which would presumably slow wage increases and ease inflationary pressures, without triggering mass layoffs.
+Powell has pointed to the widespread availability of jobs as evidence that the labor market is tight “to an unhealthy level” and that fuels inflation.
+The Fed chair is betting that higher rates can reduce those openings, which would presumably slow wage increases and ease inflationary pressures, without triggering mass layoffs.

 For now, with hiring robust — the economy has added at least 400,000 jobs for 11 straight months — and employers grappling with labor shortages, wages are rising at a roughly 5% annual pace.
 Those pay raises are driving steady consumer spending despite spiking prices.
 In March, consumers increased their spending 0.2% even after adjusting for inflation.